tanftw/get-facebook-likes/README.md

 * Most favourite content on the Dashboard area which display top 10 posts which have most likes+shares+comments
 * Display likes/shares/comments in Post Editing screen if [Meta Box](https://wordpress.org/plugins/meta-box) plugin is installed

+### Use Cases
+* Display most liked post from your website
+* Create a contest on your website which use Facebook Like (or Share) to vote
+* Restrict content, require at least X likes to view.
+* Discount your product if it has at least X likes
+* Track Facebook likes, shares, comments per day
+* ...

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/get-facebook-likes` directory, or install the plugin through the WordPress plugins screen directly.